Our Teachers & Staff

 As a teacher, I believe that communication is key!
 Building strong relationships with my students, colleagues, and parents is crucial to ensuring a successful year.
 I hold my students to high academic standards, but my ultimate goal is for each of them to leave my classroom as more empathetic and happier little humans.

-Mrs. Karina Canup - 3rd Grade Humanities Teacher
+Mrs. Karina Canup - Humanities Teacher

 Karina Canup is excited to join the VHE family!
 Ms. Canup has worked at Springdale Park ES since the 2019.2020 school year!

-Ms. Canup has worked as a 4th grade teacher, grade level chair and she has served on the SPARK GO Team.
+Mrs. Canup has worked as a 4th grade teacher, grade level chair and she has served on the SPARK GO Team.
 She can't wait to share her passion and drive with the students, families and community here at Virginia-Highland Elementary.

-Ms. Canup attended Kennesaw State University, where she earned a bachelor’s degree in Early Childhood Education along with her reading endorsement.
+Mrs. Canup attended Kennesaw State University, where she earned a bachelor’s degree in Early Childhood Education along with her reading endorsement.
 While at KSU, she was chapter president of Kappa Delta Pi, the International Honor Society in Education and served as curriculum director and lead teacher for a summer reading intensive for students 2nd-6th grade.
 Following a passion for learning, she is currently pursuing a master's degree from there as well, which will include both a gifted and English as a second language endorsement.

-Ms. Canup loves trying new things, especially foods!
+Mrs. Canup loves trying new things, especially foods!
 She enjoys perusing farmer's markets and local restaurants to find new flavors.
 In her free time, you can usually find her watching a nature documentary or going to an Atlanta United soccer game!

-Mrs. Amanda Edens - 3rd Grade STEAM Teacher
+Mrs. Amanda Edens - STEAM Teacher

 Amanda Edens was born and raised in Atlanta where she attended Atlanta Public Schools, including Inman.
 She is thrilled to be teaching in the building where she went to middle school.
 Amanda ventured to Worcester, Massachusetts for college, earning a bachelor's degree in Sociology from Clark University.
 After four brutally cold winters, Amanda decided to come back to sunny Atlanta where she attended Georgia State University and earned a Masters in Education.

-Mr. Charlie Held - 3rd Grade STEAM Teacher
+Mr. Charlie Held - STEAM Teacher

 My name is Charlie Held.
 Prior to working in Virginia-Highland Elementary, I was a teacher in Fulton County Public Schools for five years.
 I completed my undergraduate degree in Elementary Education at the University of Michigan in 2018 and recently graduated with a Master's degree in Mathematics Education (PreK-8) at the University of Georgia.